Conference Agenda

 Linked Pasts Japan: A Forum for Collaboration onCultural Linked Open Data

-Jun Ogawa1, Tatsuki Sekino2, Yuta Hashimoto3, Goki Miyakita4, Natsuko Yoshiga5, Asanobu Kitamoto1
+Jun Ogawa1, Tatsuki Sekino2, Yuta Hashimoto3, Goki Miyakita4, Natsuko Yoshiga5, Asanobu Kitamoto6

-1ROIS-DS Center for Open Data in the Humanities / National Institute of Informatics; 2International Research Center for Japanese Studies; 3National Museum of Japanese History; 4Keio Museum Commons; 5Osaka University
+1The University of Tokyo; 2International Research Center for Japanese Studies; 3National Museum of Japanese History; 4Keio Museum Commons; 5Osaka University; 6ROIS-DS Center for Open Data in the Humanities

 3D Stories: Bringing Cultural Heritage Objects to Life